epsi-rns/epsi-rns.github.io/_posts/opensource/2014/2014-11-02-openbox-standalone.markdown

   In fact, Openbox is the only Stacking WM that I use daily.

 related_link_ids:
+  - 16061316  # The Difference Between DE and WM
   - 14110804  # Fluxbox SWM
   - 14113019  # Awesome TWM Beginner
   - 14120646  # i3 TWM